 Therefore, the New York Times would almost always outrank your local newspaper if they were to compete for a keyword.

 So, how does this affect your website?
 Well, websites with high domain authority can lend some of that authority to you via backlinks.

 If you had an article on your website and the New York Times linked to it from their website, they would be giving your website a huge vote of confidence.

 This is why building backlinks is so crucial to any SEO strategy.
 Building backlinks also increases your domain authority, and the higher your authority, the easier it becomes to rank for your desired keywords.

 Like with any aspect of SEO, building backlinks and authority takes time, so the sooner you start, the better off you’ll be.

 Because SEO is an ever-changing practice, it’s imperative that you continually monitor your keywords for changes.
 You might rank #1 for a keyword today and find that you’re #10 next month.
 That’s okay.
 These things happen, and we can fix it, but only if we know about it.

 You might also find that you jump from positions 90, 73, 54, 27, and 19 rather quickly only to stall out in position 11 on page two.
 When we see a stall in our rankings, we can dig deeper and investigate the issue.
-Perhaps the article needs more backlinks.
-Or maybe it needs to be a little longer.
+Perhaps the article needs more backlinks, or maybe it needs to be a little longer.

 Either way, when we track our SEO rankings, we can continually hone and refine the strategy as needed.
 Otherwise, it’s anyone’s guess.
 At B&B Media, we use premium software to do carefully monitor your SEO campaigns success.